kimatron/deepbreath/testing.md

 + ## LightHouse report

-    - Using lighthouse in devtools in Google Chrome, I confirmed that the website is performing well on most counts, is accessible and colors and fonts chosen are readable.
+    - Using lighthouse in devtools in Google Chrome, I confirmed that the website is performing well on most counts, is accessible and the colors and fonts chosen are readable.

   ### Home page